Copyright © 2018 KF

 As Vietnam is a signatory to the Paris Convention, Vietnamese applicants are entitled to a six-month convention priority period to file a corresponding application in other jurisdictions.
 What that means in practice is that, when you file in other countries within six months of your original filing date, the filing date of that application will be deemed to be the same as your filing date in Vietnam, putting you ahead of similar applications from others in that jurisdiction who may have filed in the intervening period.

-A search of existing industrial designs may be conducted prior to filing an industrial design application through the online industrial design database on the National Office of Intellectual Property of Vietnam (NOIP) website.
+A search of existing industrial designs may be conducted prior to filing an industrial design application through the online industrial design database on Intellectual Property Office of Vietnam (IP Vietnam) website.
 This can help you determine if your design has already been registered by another.

-Although NOIP makes this database available online, they will not help you determine whether your design is registrable in advance of filing an application.
-As such, you may consider entrusting KENFOX, an IP agent licensed to practice before the NOIP to determine if your design is registrable before filing an industrial design application.
+Although IP Vietnam makes this database available online, they will not help you determine whether your design is registrable in advance of filing an application.
+As such, you may consider entrusting KENFOX, an IP agent licensed to practice before the IP Vietnam to determine if your design is registrable before filing an industrial design application.

 As part of your application, you will be expected to provide clear and detailed drawings or photographs of your design and a description of what constitutes the design as part of the application.
 The title of the application must also identify the article to which the industrial design is applied.